The Ultimate Guide to Contract Storage: Best Practices & CLM Benefits

 Physical storage and digital storage like drives and cloud folders are always prone to damage and attacks.
 Fire or water damage to filing cabinets and system malfunctions are common instances.

-Taking regular backups of contracts helps preserve critical data and ensures all contracts are safeguarded.
+Taking regular cloud contract backups helps preserve critical data and ensures all contracts are safeguarded.
 Additionally, adopting a multi-storage approach (storing the same contracts at multiple locations) can be helpful.
+How can CLM use cloud storage services to securely back up contract documents?
+Platforms like HyperStart CLM automatically sync all executed contracts to encrypted cloud repositories with daily automated backups, version control, and redundancy across multiple data centers.
+Unlike manual cloud drives, CLM backup is continuous

 4. Implement access control measures